6 min read

 By understanding your customer base, it's possible to comprehend which group is most representative of all consumers in general.
 By doing so, the organization can then create customized solutions for them while at the same time provide more consistent quality across its operations.

-ProTip: To learn more about your own customer base, periodically survey client feedback through online questions or even simple conversations.
+ProTip: To learn more about your own customer base, periodically survey client feedback through online product survey questions or even simple conversations.

 4. Challenge the status quo — whether you’re an employee or a manager